camba1/cwit_2020/README.md

 ```
 The above commands will:

-- Start the nodemaria service defined in our docker-compose file and log you  into the console in the container
+- Start the node app and log you into the container console
-- In the container, run npm install, which creates the node_modules folder in the container.
-Since we have a volume mounted in our container to the nodeApp folder in our machine (as defined in our docker-compose file), the node_modules folder gets created in our host machine as well and is ready for use.
+- In the container, run ```npm install``` to create the node_modules folder.
 - Exit the container and return to our host machine

 ###### Bring the application up

 Use ```docker-compose up``` in the same directory where you have the docker-compose file to bring the application up .
-It uses a ```docker-compose.env``` file to pass the environment variables to the mariadb service (better than keeping them in the docker-compose.yaml file).

-#### Running the Tests

-- With the application running, login to the container with:

-  `docker exec -it nodewithdbcont 'bash'`

-- Run `npm test`
-- To exit the container just use `exit`.

-The application test scripts were created using _mocha_ and _chai_.

-#### Restarting the nodejs container during development

-During development, you may want to restart the nodejs container.
-You can do this with: ```docker restart nodewithdbcont```

-Alternatively you can install something like nodemon in your image to monitor for changes in the file system.

 #### Bring application down